 How I Work

-I strive to be a friendly, warm, interactive and attentive therapist and I can work with you for longer in-depth work, or for briefer amounts of time.
-We will figure out what you need and what best suits you as we get to know each other and you feel comfortable working with me.
+I strive to be a friendly, warm, interactive and attentive therapist, and I can work with you for longer in-depth work, or for briefer amounts of time.
+We will figure out what best suits your needs as we get to know each other and you feel comfortable working with me.

 I work from the point of view that psychotherapy is a creative and collaborative process.
-By this I mean it's a place where we delve into the present and the past as a way to shape the future with more awareness and strength.
-When I work with you, I will bring my compassion, humor, 15+ years of experience, and belief in your ability to move forward and feel better.
-As we meet together, I listen for what makes you feel more alive, more able, more connected, less shut down and less stuck and I will work with your strengths no matter what school of thought my approach falls under.
+By this I mean it's a place where we delve into the present and the past as a way to shape the future with more awareness, self-compassion and strength.
+When I work with you, I will bring my empathy, humor, years of experience, and belief in your ability to move forward and feel better.
+As we meet together, I listen for what makes you feel more alive, more able, more connected, less shut down and stuck, and I will work with your strengths no matter what school of thought my approach falls under.
 I will pay attention to your personal history, your abilities, and your painful experiences, and work with you in the present to bring awareness and change.

-I'm intrigued by the terrific research on mindfulness and psychotherapy, and how mindfulness (sometimes called attentional training) offers another tool to use to facilitate changes that bring calm, relief, improved mood and actual positive changes in the brain itself.
-Dr. Dan Siegel's work on interpersonal neurobiology offers fascinating and compelling research on how our sense of self and our neural pathways are affected by trauma and how therapeutic relationships can assist in strengthening neural connections.
+I'm intrigued by the terrific research on mindfulness and psychotherapy, and how mindfulness offers another tool to use to facilitate neurobiological changes that bring calm, improved mood and actual positive changes in the brain itself.
+My current areas of study are with AF-EMDR throught the Parnell Institute and Buddhist Psychology with Spirit Rock.